-These may be unexceptional observations.
-But we have documented them in a way not done before (see Larson, 1980).
-Also, our findings raise the question of why the seeming preference for television over radio when both are available, given the possible argument that more information could be obtained through the latter rather the former kind of medium, and also the fact that much of the public more often uses radio broadcasts for daily news stories.
+While these may be unexceptional observations, we have documented them in a way not done before (see Larson, 1980 for a review of the disaster relevant mass communication literature up to that time).
+Also, our findings raise the question of why the seeming preference for television over radio when both are available, given the possible argument that more information could be obtained through the latter rather the former kind of medium, and also the fact that much of the audience in both societies is accustomed to listening during normal times to regular on the hour and half hour radio broadcasts of news stories.